Fodilahy-mena/country-quiz/README.md

 # Country Quiz

 Challenge: Create a country quiz app using an API, and use React to handle the frontend.
-Don’t look at the existing solution.
+Without looking at the existing solution.
 Fulfill user stories below:

 ![image](./assets/quiz1.png)
 ![image](./assets/quiz2.png)
 ![image](./assets/quiz3.png)
 ![image](./assets/quiz4.png)

--   User story: I can see at least 2 types of question: a city is the capital of.. or a flag belong to country..
+-   User story: User can see at least 2 types of question: a city is the capital of.. or a flag belong to country..
--   User story: I can see select an answer
+-   User story: User can see select an answer
--   User story: I can see if my answer is correct or incorrect
+-   User story: User can see if our answer is correct or incorrect
--   User story: When I answer correctly, I can move on to the next question
+-   User story: When User answers correctly, he can move on to the next question
--   User story: When I answer incorrectly, I can see my results and try again
+-   User story: When User answers incorrectly, he can see my results and try again
--   User story: I can try again
+-   User story: User can try again

 **Icon**: https://google.github.io/material-design-icons/